PlasmaPower/nano-vanity/README.md

 To enable GPU use, use the `--gpu` (or `-g`) option.
 To disable use of your CPU, use `--threads 0` (or `-t 0`).

+Intel GPUs are not supported, as in most cases running the code on the integrated GPU is no faster than running it on the CPU.

+To change your GPU device, use `--gpu-device [index]`, where `[index]` is the index of your GPU starting at 0.
+To change your GPU platform, use `--gpu-platform [index]`.

 ## Testing randomness

 To test the randomness of seeds from this program, you can use dieharder